What makes a song—like Aphex Twin’s Avril 14th—instantly recognisable as special?

 It evokes that feeling of staring out the window, just as rain starts to fall for the first time in a while, your gaze lingering a while longer to watch it hit the ground—fixated, like it’s something you’ve never seen before.

-It’s enchanting in its simplicity—it captures an elusive feeling, freezes the listener—yet feels like you’re hearing lifetimes.
+It’s enchanting in its simplicity—it captures an elusive feeling, ices the listener—yet feels like you’re hearing lifetimes.
 Each note tugs a different heartstring.
 Or something like that.

 Avril 14th has this weird, interwoven history that is typical of Aphex Twin’s work and career.
-It was, for example, added to the credits of the idiosyncratic film Four Lions, a satire on British terrorism.
+For example, it was added to the credits of the idiosyncratic Four Lions, a satire on British terrorism.

 I feel the track complements the bittersweet feeling the viewer feels after laughing so hard but seeing the surreal tragedy of it all.